HanalinchEve/Specmobs/README.md

 Many aspects of this data pack can be configured.
 You can access a chat based configuration menu while ingame by running the command if you have operator permissions.
 /function specmobs:help
+You can also get the spawn egg of special monsters from it

 ## Other:
 I am not good at English, most of the text is translated by AI.
 Please take good care of it. >ω<